PactFlow On-Premises Architecture

 Healthcheck endpoint

-If the healthcheck is running from inside the container, make sure to use the port defined in the environment variable $PACTFLOW_HTTP_PORT
+If you're running the healthcheck from inside the container, be sure to use the port specified by the $PACTFLOW_HTTP_PORT

 An example healthcheck configuration for Docker Compose: